 Lame - Hack The Box

 Today we will be solving Hack The Box’s Lame machine.
-It is an easy-level Linux machine in terms of both exploitation and privilege escalation.
+It is an easy-level Linux machine, both in terms of exploitation and privilege escalation.

 This machine allows us to exploit it through two potential paths, one of which requires post-exploitation.
 Despite its low difficulty, there are multiple methods to perform the same exploitation, making it great for learning different approaches to achieve the same process.